miso

 Type to represent a DOM reference

-data ComponentInfo parent Source #
+data ComponentInfo parent props Source #

 This is the 'Reader r' in Effect.
 Accessible via ask.
 It holds a phantom type for parent.
 This is used as a witness when calling the parent function.
 It gives access to Component metadata such as the DOMRef the Component was mounted on and the ComponentId associated with it.